MiFID Documents

 Technical risk

 Whilst we will try to make the Revolut app and its various features, including the investment platform, available to you without interruption, we cannot guarantee that the Revolut app or any of its underlying features will always be available to you.
-In these circumstances, you might not be able to submit your orders or monitor your open positions via the Revolut app, or you might not be able to make use of supplementary but non-essential features of the Revolut app.
+In these circumstances, you might not be able to submit your orders or monitor your open positions via the investment platform, or you might not be able to make use of supplementary but non-essential features of the Revolut app.

-Your access to the Revolut app can be interrupted by a weak internet connection or an outdated version of the Revolut app.
-You should ensure that, when using the Revolut app, you are connected to a reliable and stable network and your Revolut app is always updated to the latest available version.
+Your access to the Revolut app can also be interrupted by a weak internet connection or an outdated version of the Revolut mobile app.
+You should ensure that, when using the Revolut app, you are connected to a reliable and stable network and your Revolut mobile app is always updated to the latest available version.

 Insolvency risk